 Welcome to October!
-While the stores are full of Halloween (and yes, even Winter Holiday) decorations, we know this month is so much more than All Hallows Eve.
-While you are lesson planning and thinking of interesting topics for your students, mark your calendar for some of these important dates.
-Have a great October!
+The stores are full of Halloween and Fall decorations, but we know this month is so much more than All Hallows Eve.
+While you are lesson planning and thinking of interesting topics for your students, mark your calendar for these 8 important dates.
+Have a wonderful October!

 Blindness Awareness Month

 Around the world, there are over 285 million individuals with a visual impairment.
 Because October is Blindness Awareness Month, it’s also the perfect opportunity to teach your students about how their eyes work, develop, and how to protect them.
 Our Eyes Unit offers all of these Topics and more!

 On this holiday, we honor all Native American peoples around the country.
 This is an opportunity to introduce new cultures to your classroom through our Native America Unit.
 We also offer specific Units by region, including the Plains Indians, Northwest Coast Peoples, and Southwest Peoples.

 October 9 – Columbus Day